The 2015 Earned Income Tax Credit

 |Married Filing Jointly

-What is My 2015 Earned Income Tax Credit Amount?
+Estimate Your 2015 Earned Income Tax Credit Amount

 Use the tool below to help you determine your estimated Earned Income Tax Credit amount.
 Enter your filing status, number of qualifying children, and AGI.
 You will not qualify for the credit if your filing status is Married Filing Separately.